Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 And it wasn't even failure.

-I want the Financial Times to like me.
+Boris Johnson was like, crank open the floodgates, I want the Financial Times to like me.

-Well, even Starmer called it.
+Well, even Starmer called it a proper border's experiment.

 Yeah.

-You know, terrible schools, lots of strikes, jammed, shuddering public transport, absent police, pressure cooker prisons, and the constant danger of the IMF being called in.
+But here we get the great Hitchens sort of imagery he carries on, not to mention a large slimy dollop of traditional labour incompetence on top, you know, terrible schools, lots of strikes, jammed, shuddering public transport, absent police, pressure cooker prisons, and the constant danger of the IMF being called in.

-You don't even get what you've paid so much for.
+You don't even get what you've paid so much for, and this is my favourite bit.

-Nobody understands better than I do that if the Tory was a person, it would deserve to be made to stand in the pillory and be pelted for many hours with bad eggs, squidgy beetroots, Brussels sprouts, lots of those, expired tomatoes, and old cold porridge.
+Nobody understands better than I do that if the Tory was a person, it would deserve to be made to stand in the pillory and be pelted for many hours with bad eggs, squidgy beetroots, brussels sprouts, lots of those, expired tomatoes, and old cold porridge.

-And of course, voting for Nigel Farage's reform UK is a tempting way of subjecting it to just such enjoyable humiliation.
+And of course, voting for Nigel Farage's reform UK is a tempting way.

 Well, you're really selling it to me.